mmerkin/Melanism/README.md

 The code and files used to compare melanic haplotypes across three species of geometrid moth.

-Any words in all caps correspond to variables that need to be replaced with your data, unless otherwise specified.

 Conda environment yaml files can be loaded with this command:

 ```bash